GoogleCloudPlatform/java-docs-samples/secretmanager/README.md

 * Secret Manager Admin (`roles/secretmanager.admin`)
 * Secret Manager Secret Accessor (`roles/secretmanager.secretAccessor`)
+* Cloud KMS Encrypter / Decrypter (`roles/cloudkms.cryptoKeyEncrypterDecrypter`) on the regional and global KMS key used for testing

 More information can be found in the [Secret Manager Docs](https://cloud.google.com/secret-manager/docs/access-control)